Glenn Greenwald: The Myth of a Free Press

 We had to bold the above sentence because it is extremely important – a free press is meant to inform while the role of public relations is to control or shape the flow of information.
 The key difference is management of the information occurs from the top down.

-Executives in a boardroom can actually dictate or control the message thereby influencing public consensus.
-They simply tell us what they want us to hear to get a specific response.
+A boardroom’s executives can dictate or control the message, thereby influencing public consensus.
+They tell us what they want us to hear for a specific response.
 It’s called control.

 If you’ve followed the Edward Snowden case, you’ll understand the distinction by the reactions of members of the press.
 Edward didn’t go to NBC, Fox, CBS or ABC.
 He didn’t call in to the Today Show or 60 Minutes.
 He didn’t call the Washington or Huffington Post.
 He specifically contacted Glenn Greenwald at the Guardian.

-He couldn’t trust any of the other media outlets – the ones Fox News calls “liberal because they side with Obama on everything”.
+He couldn’t trust any other media outlets – the ones Fox News calls “liberal because they side with Obama on everything”.

-The truth is these media outlets are all part of corporate owned media controlled by the 1%.
+These media outlets are all part of corporate-owned media controlled by the 1%.
 A total of six companies own 80% of all media outlets.
-They control the “spread and flow of information”.
-Corporate media is nothing more than a public relations firm for the same 1% who buy and sell politicians – consisting of all republicans and many democrats.
+They control the “spread and flow of information.”
+Corporate media is a public relations firm for the same 1% who buy and sell politicians – consisting of all republicans and many democrats.

 For nearly thirty years, this Elite Ruling Club has found ways to keep journalists operating as public relations officers by acquiring them into their fold where our government is simply a division of private enterprise, thus, preventing them from doing their job… “You tote the corporate line or you’re out.”